jonathanrolland/Genomics/README.md

 This includes the pipeline to go from the raw fastq files "XXX_R1.fastq.gz" and "XXX_R2.fastq.gz" available here: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA694998 to the final results of the analysis.

 00.script.K.Christensen.pipeline.txt describes the pipeline to align and filter the reads and generate the vcf file FirstFilter.GATK.gt3.vcftools.biallele.mm0.9.maf0.05.meanDP5-200 used for further analyses.
+This script was run on cluster using SLURM.
 Using the reference genome here: https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/018/296/145/GCF_018296145.1_Otsh_v2.0/GCF_018296145.1_Otsh_v2.0_genomic.gff.gz

 01.script.make.snp.matrices.and.run.bglmer.r explains how to make SNP matrices from the vcf and run the BGLMER analysis.